 Want to give Bonsai’s seamless contract creation a go?
 Sign up for a 14-day free trial.

 Writing a contract between a freelancer and a client doesn’t have to be complicated.
 In many cases, all you really have to do is communicate your terms and expectations, offer clarity over deadlines and payment, and cover dispute resolution and termination (more on that below).
+When writing graphic design contracts, let the clients know how many revisions they can get so you won't end up doing endless revisions.

-This means you should avoid complicated language or legal jargon — especially if you don’t understand it in the first place.
+This also means you should avoid complicated language or legal jargon — especially if you don’t understand it in the first place.
 Certain words and phrases have specific meanings under the law, so skip the legalese and opt for plain, easy-to-understand language.

 The primary reason for having a contract is to protect yourself and your business, and for many freelancers, this protection largely centers around payment.